rpm-lab/CSCI5980-F24-DeepRob/syllabus.md

 - Semantic segmentation
 - Imitation learning

-The second half of the course will switch to seminar style covering following advanced topics in robot perception and manipulation via discussing publications.
-These topics will be highly related to the final projects the student teams choose to work on.
-Below are a few topics that could be of interest in this course.
+The second half of the course will shift to a seminar-style format, covering advanced topics in robot perception and manipulation through discussions of relevant publications.
+These topics will closely align with the final projects chosen by the student teams.
+Below are some potential topics that may be of interest for this course.

 - Network architectures for other sensing modes
   - RGBD or multiview